 “아침에 혼자 birthday / i wake up to a happy birthday to myself

 cake 사러 파리바게트로 걸음 해 i walk to Paris Baguette* to buy a cake

 근데 있잖아 네가 날 봤을 때 but you know, when you saw me

 아무런 감흥이 없는 게 당연해 of course you didn’t feel a hint

 애써 아는척할 필요까진 없는데 you don’t have to try so hard to remember

 지금 나 cynical 하니까 좀 비켜줘 but i’m quite cynical right now, so please go away”

-I imagine “Tiny Little Boy” as the background music of the character’s life – a relentless song that follows him around wherever he goes, whatever he does.
-Or rather, a haunting reminder of a happening in your life that changed your entire life which you will never be able to recuperate.
+I imagine “Tiny Little Boy” as the background music of the character’s life — a relentless song that follows him around wherever he goes, whatever he does.
+A haunting reminder of a happening in your life that changed your entire life which you will never be able to recuperate.